 - an online portfolio or website (if relevant to the job)

-- your mailing address (if you wanted to show you’re local)
+- your mailing address (if you want to show you’re a local)

-- a resume headline (a subtitle that describes your experience)
+- a short resume headline (a subtitle that describes your experience)

-3. Start your resume with a professional summary or objective
+3. Start your resume with a summary or objective

-A resume introduction provides a quick snapshot of your experience, skills, and qualifications at the very top of your resume.
-Your introduction should be between 3 to 5 sentences, and can be written in either sentence or bullet-point format.
+Your resume introduction provides a quick snapshot of your experience, skills, and qualifications at the very top of your resume.
+It should be 3–5 sentences, and can be written in either sentence or bullet-point format.

-In 2022, job seekers are finding the most success using the following types of resume introductions:
+Today, most job seekers use the following types of resume introductions:

 Resume summary